-Ilan Stavans, considered one of the most influential figures in Latino literature in the United States, will give the John M. Turner Lecture in the Humanities at Lynchburg College at 7:30 p.m.
+Ilan Stavans, considered one of the most influential figures in Latino literature in the United States, will give the John M. Turner Lecture in the Humanities at University of Lynchburg at 7:30 p.m.
 Sept.
 23 in Hopwood Auditorium.

 Dr. Stavans, Lewis-Sebring Professor in Latin American and Latino Culture at Amherst College, will discuss “Spanglish: The New American Language.”